coffeegreg/YTuner/README.md

  |-- ytuner (or ytuner.exe for Windows)
  |-- ytuner.ini (important config file)
  |-- stations.ini  (if you want to use a ini file with your favorite radio stations)
- |-- stations.yaml (if you want to use a yaml file with your favorite radio stations)
+ |-- stations.yaml (if you want to use a yaml/yml file with your favorite radio stations)
 ```
  Do not forget to add execute privileges to `ytuner` on linux/*nix systems with a command like `chmod +x ytuner`.